 - Low range PCA: blood alcohol concentration of 0.05 to less than 0.08

 - Novice range PCA: blood alcohol concentration more than zero for learner, P1 or P2 driver

 - Special range PCA: blood alcohol concentration over 0.02 for special category drivers (taxi drivers, bus drivers, drivers of vehicles carrying dangerous goods).

-These drink driving reforms passed NSW Parliament in September last year and we recently surveyed our Members about these penalties.
+These drink driving reforms passed NSW Parliament in September 2018 and in 2019 we surveyed our Members about these penalties.

-Our survey found that over two-thirds of people support this new law.
+Our survey found that over two-thirds of people support the introduced law.
 Support is even higher (76%) in regional areas.
 Over 700 participants responded to questions about the new drink driving reforms.

 “Far too many people were caught drink driving and were getting off with little more than a slap on the wrist.
 These new rules reflect the community’s attitudes towards the dangers of drink and drug driving,” says the NRMA's Dimitra Vlahomitros.

 Under the introduced laws, simpler and more certain penalties will also apply for drug drivers.
 Offenders who drive with the presence of illicit drugs for the first time will receive a $561 fine and a three month licence suspension if the offence is confirmed by laboratory analysis.

 Assistant Police Commissioner Michael Corboy said this reform will protect all road users by ensuring swift and certain penalties.